monitus2022/MSDS-deep-learning/README.md

-This is a repo saving my work for my Master of Science in Data Science
+This is a repo saving my work for my Deep Learning Course in Master of Science in Data Science